-- C1 Installation of solar hot water systems boosted by gas is encouraged. - C2 Electric hot water systems that are not as efficient as gas or gas-solar heaters are discouraged. - C3 For industrial development hot water systems must have a minimum energy rating of 4 stars and be located close to the main areas of use. - C4 For all other development, hot water systems must have a Greenhouse Rating of 3.5 or greater and should meet the needs of the development.
+- C1 Installation of solar hot water systems boosted by gas is encouraged. - C2 Electric hot water systems that are not as efficient as gas or gas-solar heaters are discouraged.
+Heat exchange excepted.
+Hot water piping should be insulated. - C3 For industrial development hot water systems must have a minimum energy rating of 4 stars and be located close to the main areas of use. - C4 For all other development, hot water systems must have a Greenhouse Rating of 3.5 or greater and should meet the needs of the development.